-All students must sign in or out at the General Office when they arrive after 9:00 am or leave before 3:13 pm.
+All students must sign in or out at the General Office when they leave and/or return for any part of the school day.
 Parents must call the school to excuse a student from leaving the school early for appointments, etc.